 Practical Advice

-• Choosing the Right Canvas: Opt for a sturdy, heavy-weight canvas that can support the weight of thick paint layers.
+Choosing the Right Canvas: Opt for a sturdy, heavy-weight canvas that will allow several layers of thick paints to be added on.

 Conclusion